eclipse/packages/homepage/prereqs.md

 [Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) is Kubernetes in a bottle.

-Instead of provisioning a full blown cluster, it will create a virtual machine on your local system, and provision a small, single-node cluster inside of it.
-As it puts the operating system in a VM, Minikube itself can run on all major operating systems, including Windows and Mac OS.
+Instead of provisioning a full-blown cluster, it will create a virtual machine on your local system, and provision a small, single-node cluster inside it.
+As it puts the operating system in a VM, Minikube itself can run on all major operating systems, including Windows and macOS.

-Instead of duplicating the effort, documenting how to get Minikube up an running, we leave this to the excellent [documentation of Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) itself.
+Instead of duplicating the effort, documenting how to get Minikube up and running, we leave this to the excellent [documentation of Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) itself.

 #### Getting started